A Comprehensive Guide to Advanced Primary Care Management (APCM)

 • Service scope: APCM caters to patients with varying levels of need, offering tailored billing codes for zero- or single-chronic condition patients, multiple chronic conditions, and high-complexity patients with Qualified Medicare Beneficiary (QMB) status.

-• Billing and reimbursement: APCM provides billing codes (i.e., G0556, G0557, G0558) that reflect the intensity of care required, rewarding providers for managing both simpler cases and more complex patient needs.
+• Billing and reimbursement: APCM provides billing codes (i.e., HCPCS G0556, G0557, G0558) that reflect the intensity of care required, rewarding providers for managing both simpler cases and more complex patient needs.

 • Multidisciplinary approach: While only primary care providers can bill for APCM, this service encourages the involvement of interdisciplinary care teams, including nurses and care coordinators, to deliver well-rounded care.

-Chronic Care Management (CCM) Billing Guide
+Advanced Primary Care Management (APCM) Billing Guide

 Happy patient talking to doctor